 If you’re wanting to invest in the tech sector but aren’t sure which shares to buy, then you might want to consider exchange traded funds (ETFs).

-The first ETF to consider is the BetaShares Asia Technology Tigers ETF.
-As its name implies, this ETF gives investors exposure to some of the largest tech companies in the Asian market.
+The the BetaShares Asia Technology Tigers ETF gives investors exposure to some of the largest tech companies in the Asian market.

-Speaking of which, at present there are a total of 50 companies included in the fund.
-Among its holdings you’ll find Alibaba, Infosys, JD.com, Kakao, Meituan, Pinduoduo, Samsung, Taiwan Semiconductor, and Tencent.
+Due to how technological adoption in Asia is surpassing the West, the companies included in this ETF could be well-placed for growth over the next decade.
+At present there are a total of 50 companies included in the fund.
+Among its largest holdings you’ll find Alibaba, Infosys, JD.com, Meituan Dianping, Pinduoduo, Samsung, and Tencent.